ewired/magnitude-1/README.md

 3 day free trial, no card required.
 Add a card to continue at $20/month.

 > If you are on Windows, you will need to use `wsl`.
-We do not have native Windows support yet.

 ## Specialized agents